Structured Binary Neural Networks for Image Recognition: Experiments

-Since we use $K$ binary group bases, we compare our approach with at least $\sqrt K$-bit fixed-point approaches.
-In Table~\ref{tab:groupnet_vs_fixedpoint}, we compare our approach with the state-of-the-art fixed-point approaches LSQ \cite{esser2020learned}, QIL~\cite{jung2019learning}, PACT~\cite{choi2018pact} and LQ-Nets~\cite{zhang2018lq}.
 All the comparison results are directly cited from the corresponding papers.
 From the results, we observe that with comparable computational complexity, the proposed GroupNet surpasses the state-of-the-art fixed-point methods, which demonstrates the flexibility and effectiveness of our method.

-\subsubsection{\bohan{Extension on MobileNetV1}}
+\subsubsection{Extension on MobileNetV1}

-\bohan{ We make two modifications to adapt our GroupNet to MobileNetV1.
+We further propose to apply GroupNet based on ReActNet.
+Specifically, ReActNet customizes the MobileNetV1 structure as the binarization backbone and GroupNet-C treats the ReActNet as the base structure.
+Following ReActNet, we make three modifications.
 1): The $3 \times 3$ depth-wise and the $1 \times 1$ point-wise convolutional blocks in the MobileNetV1 are replaced by the $3 \times 3$ and $1 \times 1$ vanilla convolutions in parallel with shortcuts respectively.
-2): For the reduction block, the input channels of the downsampling layers are twice the output channels, which violates the requirement for adding identity skip connections.
-Unlike previous works \cite{Liu_2018_ECCV, martinez2020training} which adopt a $1 \times 1$ convolutional layer to match the dimension, we propose to duplicate the input activation and concatenate two blocks with the same inputs to address the channel number difference.
-We observe that Top-1 accuracy of GroupNet-C with 4 bases outperform the full-precision model by 0.2\%. }
+2): For the reduction block, we duplicate the input activation and concatenate two blocks with the same inputs to address the channel number difference, permitting to add identity skip connections.
+3): We also replace $\rm Sign$ and $\rm ReLU$ to $\rm RSign$ and $\rm RPReLU$ following ReActNet, respectively.

+The empirical results show that our GroupNet is complementary to high-performance binary architectures ($K=1$) by exploring how to ensemble the binary bases ($K > 1$) effectively to approximate the original full-precision network.
+Based on an advanced binary base architecture, our GroupNet can achieve better performance.